VenithNET/Dragon-Linux/content/blog/2021/12/14-progress-report.md

 ## U-Boot

-For end-user installs of Asahi Linux, we will be using U-Boot as a boot stage to provide EFI services and basic I/O, so that distributions can interact with a standard-looking UEFI environment.
+For end-user installs of Dragon Linux, we will be using U-Boot as a boot stage to provide EFI services and basic I/O, so that distributions can interact with a standard-looking UEFI environment.
 Mark Kettenis has been hard at work getting M1 support into U-Boot, and the initial support patches have been merged and will be part of U-Boot 2022.01!

 ## Next steps